 Discontinued or expired medicines were disposed of appropriately.
 Discontinued controlled drugs were denatured and rendered irretrievable prior to disposal.

 Medicines were stored safely and securely and in accordance with the manufacturers' instructions.
 Medicine storage areas were clean, tidy and well organised.
-The medicine refrigerator and oxygen equipment were checked at regular intervals.
+Medicine refrigerators and oxygen equipment were checked at regular intervals.